cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 == Description ==

 GoUrl Official Bitcoin/Altcoin Payment Gateway for Wordpress.
 Open Source [White Label](https://gourl.io/lib/examples/box_only.php?alang=en&acoin=bitcoin#hacrypto) / Your Own Logo.
-See [Screenshots](https://gourl.io/bitcoin-wordpress-plugin.html#screenshot).
+See [Screenshots](https://gourl.io/bitcoin-wordpress-plugin.html#screenshot) and [Instruction](https://tishonator.com/blog/how-to-add-bitcoin-payment-to-your-woocommerce-store).
 We believe there is no better measure of our success than the trust our customers place in our services.
 Our customers list - [https://gourl.io#customers](https://gourl.io#customers)